 Dennis’s journey around the world will take him 2-years which probably would extend.
 He plans to sail on November 11 from San Diego from where he will travel to South Mexico before crossing into the Pacific Ocean.

 His boat, an Avalo is fitted with all the green technologies such as radio communications equipment powered by wind and solar power.
-It also features wind vane autopilot, VHF and HF radios, a GPS system; propane stove top, and a Fusion sound system.
+It also features wind vane autopilot, VHF and HF radios, a GPS system; a propane stovetop, and a Fusion sound system.

 Dennis’s primary intention behind this journey is to inspire similar people who need to think “they can”.